polterguy/phosphorusfive/plugins/extras/p5.csv/README.md

 The above code, assumes you have a CSV file in your private documents folder.

-The *[lambda2csv]* Active Event, reverses the process, and creates a piece of CSV text, which you can save or do whatever you wish with, after invocation.
+The *[lambda2csv]* Active Event, will reverse the process, and creates a piece of CSV text, which you can save or do whatever you wish with, after invocation.
 Example are given below.

 ```